b-aishwarya26/DocuChat/README.md

 Contributions, issues, and feature requests are welcome!

-If you'd like to contribute, please follow below:

 🍴 Fork this repo -> Make your changes -> Test thoroughly -> 📩 Submit a pull request

 Please ensure your code follows best practices and includes helpful comments/documentation if needed.